ewolff/ewolff.com/index-en.md

 ## About Me

-Eberhard Wolff has 20+ years of experience as an architect and consultant - often on the intersection of business and technology.
+Eberhard Wolff is Head of Architecture and co-owner at [SWAGLab](https://swaglab.rocks/).
+He has 20+ years of experience as an architect and consultant - often on the intersection of business and technology.
 He is the Head of Architecture at SWAGLab in Germany.
 As a speaker, he has given talks at international conferences and as an author, he has written more than 100 articles and books e.g. about Microservices and Continuous Delivery.
 His technological focus is on modern architectures – often involving Cloud, Domain-driven Design, DevOps, or Microservices.

 ## Trainings